Jeff Dorman, Ph.D.

 Board of Directors

-A native of Bodega Bay, California, Nate is currently a Research Professor with the School of Aquatic and Fishery Sciences and a Research Scientist with the Joint Institute for the Study of the Atmosphere and Oceans (JISAO) at the University of Washington in Seattle.
-As a climate scientist Nate’s varied work includes collaborating on seminal studies on decadal-scale climate variability and effects of changing ocean climate on salmonid production and related ecosystem regime shifts in the North Pacific (Mantua et al. 1997, Hare and Mantua 2000).
-As an expert climatologist, Nate has testified before the U.S. Congress on environmental change and its effects on fish populations and fisheries.
+A native of Bodega Bay, California, Nate is currently the team leader for the Landscape Ecology Team at NOAA's Southwest Fisheries Science Center in Santa Cruz, California.
+Nate was at the University of Washington in Seattle from 1995-2012, where he most recently co-directed the Climate Impacts Group and was an associate professor in the School of Aquatic and Fishery Sciences.
+As a climate scientist Nate's varied work includes collaborating on seminal studies on decadal-scale climate variability and effects of changing ocean climate on salmonid production and related ecosystem regime shifts in the North Pacific (Mantua et al. 1997, Hare and Mantua 2000).
+Respected for his expertise in climatology, Nate has testified before the U.S. Congress on environmental change and its effects on fish populations and fisheries.

 Mike has conducted research in Alaskan marine ecosystems for the past twelve years.
 He began his career studying the implications of changing prey availability for the recovery of seabird populations harmed by the Exxon Valdez oil spill.
 More recently his work has focused on links between climate change and ecosystem status, with a focus on commercially important groundfish and crustacean populations.
 His recent papers have included documentation of climate-forced trophic oscillations in the Gulf of Alaska (Litzow and Ciannelli 2007) and the effects of retreating sea ice on the biogeography of sea-floor communities in the Bering Sea (Mueter and Litzow 2008).
-A resident of Alaska for fifteen years, Mike is currently in the middle of a two-year stay in Australia.
+A resident of Alaska for fifteen years, Mike currently works on his research while aboard his sailboat in the South Pacific Ocean with his family.

 Julie A. Thayer, Ph.D.

-Julie has worked in the California Current marine ecosystem for the past seventeen years.
-She did undergraduate work in Marine Biology at the University of California at Santa Cruz and Long Marine Lab, and obtained a Ph.D. in Marine Ecology from the University of California at Davis.
+Julie has worked in the California Current marine ecosystem for the past 18 years.
+She did undergraduate work in marine biology at the University of California at Santa Cruz and Long Marine Lab, and obtained a Ph.D. in Marine Ecology from the University of California at Davis.
 Julie has conducted research on a variety of top marine predators and their prey in relation to ocean climate.
-Recently she organized a group of researchers from around the North Pacific Rim (Canada, Japan, United States) for a comparative study of forage fishes eaten by a seabird, rhinoceros auklet, focusing on spatio-temporal synchronicity in connection with local to basin-scale marine variability (Thayer et al. 2008).
-Julie has also led a Collaborative Fisheries Research Project in which scientific data on the diet of salmon are collected in partnership with local recreational and commercial fishers.
-A resident of Berkeley, California, Julie is currently on a Fulbright grant studying tropical reef food webs and development of marine reserves off the northeast coast of Brazil.
+She organized a group of researchers around the North Pacific Rim (Japan, Canada, U.S.) for a comparative study of forage fishes eaten by the seabird rhinoceros auklet, focusing on spatio-temporal synchronicity in connection with local to basin-scale marine variability (Thayer et al. 2008).
+Julie also led a Collaborative Fisheries Research project in which scientific data on the diet of salmon is collected in partnership with local recreational and commercial fishers, providing data to help understand the recent salmon population crash (Thayer et al. 2013, submitted).
+She is currently focusing on forage fish management strategies and incorporation of predator needs.
+A resident of Berkeley, California, Julie recently returned from a Fulbright grant studying tropical reef food webs and development of marine reserves off the northeast coast of Brazil.

 Sarah Ann Thompson, M.Sc.

-Sarah Ann began her marine science career at Oregon State University, where as a research technician she conducted large-scale rocky intertidal biodiversity surveys along the entirety of the west coast of the U.S. She earned a Master of Science degree at Sonoma State University, where she studied the effects of commercial collection on the sea palm kelp, Postelsia palmaeformis (Thompson et al. 2010).
-At the Farallon Institute, Sarah Ann’s research focuses on Integrated Ecosystem Assessments (IEAs) as well as studies of climate effects on top predators.
-These studies include linking changes in seabird abundances to ocean predictors and exploring indirect pathways of predator responses to variation in upwelling.
-Sarah Ann also manages the Farallon Institute’s Integrated Marine Ecological Database (IMED), which encompasses dozens of physical and biological data sets for the California Current.
+Sarah Ann began her marine science career at Oregon State University, where as a research technician she conducted large-scale rocky intertidal biodiversity surveys along the U.S. west coast.
+She earned a Master of Science degree at Sonoma State University, where she studied the effects of commercial collection on the sea palm kelp, Postelsia palmaeformis (Thompson et al. 2010).
+At the Farallon Institute, Sarah Ann's research products include Integrated Ecosystem Assessments (IEAs) and studies of climate effects on top predators.
+These studies include linking changes in seabird abundance to ocean predictors (Thompson et al. 2012a) and exploring indirect pathways of predator responses to variation in upwelling (Thompson et al. 2012b).
+Other projects focus on climate variability in the California Current and predator-prey relationships in the Bering Sea and Gulf of Alaska.
+Sarah Ann manages the Farallon Institute's Integrated Marine Ecological Database (IMED) with physical and biological data sets for the California Current.
+She is hosted as a visiting scholar at the University of Washington's Climate Impacts Group.

 Marcel Losekoot, M.Sc.